andrire/RNNASIP/README.md

-> Copyright (c) 2019 ETH Zurich, Integrated System Laboratory, Renzo Andri
-> This is the open sourced version of the IIS internal repo https://iis-git.ee.ethz.ch/andri/RNNASIP.git
+> Copyright (c) 2019 ETH Zurich, Integrated System Laboratory, Renzo Andri > This is the open sourced version of the IIS internal repo https://iis-git.ee.ethz.ch/andri/RNNASIP.git

 # RNN ASIP
 This is the main repository for the RNN Extension for PULP and tzscale (Synopsys)

 The project has the following sub-repos and dependencies:

-- RNN Pulpissimo (https://iis-git.ee.ethz.ch/andri/rnn-pulpissimo.git): Pulpissimo extended by special instructions
+- RNN Pulpissimo (https://github.com/pulp-platform/pulpissimo/tree/rnnext or internal https://iis-git.ee.ethz.ch/andri/rnn-pulpissimo.git): Pulpissimo extended by special instructions
-- RNN RISC-V core (https://iis-git.ee.ethz.ch/andri/rnn-riscv.git): Includes the RISC-V core with the RNN Extensions.
+- RNN RISC-V core (https://github.com/pulp-platform/riscv/tree/rnn_extension or internal https://iis-git.ee.ethz.ch/andri/rnn-riscv.git): Includes the RISC-V core with the RNN Extensions.
 - RISC-V toolchain with RNN-Extensions (https://github.com/pulp-platform/pulp-riscv-gnu-toolchain/tree/renzo-isa)
 - The PULP SDK and ISS Simulator (https://github.com/pulp-platform/pulp-sdk.git)

-## Getting Started
+# Getting Started

 First of all, clone this repo (`rnn-pulpissimo` or `pulpissimo/rnnext`) and follow these instructions.